-- MAT201 Mathematical Inquiry I: Applications of Mathematics (2)-Explores nature of mathematical thought and relevance to today's world.
+MAT201 Mathematical Inquiry I: Applications of Mathematics (2)-Explores nature of mathematical thought and relevance to today's world.
 Topics may include graph theory, probability and statistics, and topology.
 For students with high school algebra.
+Core nonlab option for students entering before fall 2009.

-Core nonlab option. - MAT202 Mathematical Inquiry II: Great Ideas of Mathematics (2)-Explores nature of mathematical thought and some of its major accomplishments.
+MAT202 Mathematical Inquiry II: Great Ideas of Mathematics (2)-Explores nature of mathematical thought and some of its major accomplishments.
 Topics may include number theory and encryption, infinite sets, fractal geometry and chaos.
 For students with high school algebra.
-Core nonlab option.
+Core nonlab option for students entering before fall 2009.